-this week’s guest is LTC Olivia Nunn.
+Welcome to Women of the Military, this week’s guest is LTC Olivia Nunn.

 She grew up as a military brat.
-He dad was in the Army and she wanted to do what he did.
+Her dad was in the Army and she wanted to do what he did.
 She knew at the age of four she wanted to join the Army.

 In 2003 she deployed in support of Operation Iraqi Freedom I with the 4th Infantry Division.
 While deployed she served as a Battalion Chemical Officer and Convoy Commander.
 LTC Nunn served as the Brigade Chemical Officer and deployed for a second tour to Iraq in 2006 and spent the following 15 months in Baghdad as the Brigade Liaison Officer to Multi-National Division-Baghdad.
-In 2008 she took command of HHT, 1st Brigade Combat Team, 1st Cavalry Division and redeployed for a third time to Iraq as a Troop Commander.
-Her time in Iraq led her to be part of the initial invasion, part of the surge and then the draw down.
+In 2008 she took command of HHT, 1st Brigade Combat Team, 1st Cavalry Division, and redeployed for a third time to Iraq as a Troop Commander.
+Her time in Iraq led her to be part of the initial invasion, part of the surge, and then the drawdown.
 She said she could see that change really happened and the country was different than when she arrived in 2003.

 Mentioned in this Episode: